What is the SKALE Network?

 What is SKALE Labs?

 SKALE Labs, Inc. is the core team supporting the SKALE Network, an open source, decentralized, elastic blockchain network protocol.
 The mission is to make it quick and easy to set up a cost-effective, high-performance sidechains that run full-state smart contracts that are instantly compatible with Ethereum.
-The network to deliver a performant experience to developers that offers speed and functionality without giving up security or decentralization.
+The goal of the network is to deliver a performant experience to developers that offers speed and functionality without giving up security or decentralization.

 SKALE Labs offices are in San Francisco, CA and Kharkiv, Ukraine.
 The SKALE Labs investors include Blockchange, ConsenSys Labs, Hashed, HashKey, Floodgate, Multicoin Capital, Recruit Holdings, Signia VP, Winklevoss Capital, and more.